oraluben/diab/ml/Readme.md

 `pip install -r requirements.txt`

+## Prepare the data for training

-## Import data from the app
+### Export data from the app

-From the main menu, click on the export button to save train data to the sdcard, pull the files and append the content to `data/train_*.csv` files.
+From the main menu, click on the export button to save train data to the sdcard.

+#### Import using adb

+Enable usb debugging on your device, then eun `bash import.sh` on your pc

+#### Import manually

+Copy the files from the sdcard to the out directory

+#### Setup the tests

 Fill the `data/test_*.csv` files with random data with right results (you can pick some from the train files).